peiche/cover/README.md

 ###Social profiles

 Below each blog post is an author profile which contains the post author’s information, which can be set in Users > Your Profile.
 By default WordPress includes support for linking to your Facebook, Twitter, and Google+ profiles.
+An example of the social profile can be seen on any post.

 ###Custom Yet Another Related Post Plugin (YARPP) template